Finding the Best Places to Retire Since 2006!

 All homes are single story with a white or lightly colored exterior with colorful shutters.
 Some dwellings share two adjoining walls with neighbors, but others share no walls.
 Many properties, particularly those on the west side of Fair Winds, back to a canal.
 Sizes range from about 1,000 square feet to 1,600 square feet with two bedrooms and two baths.
 Some homes have a screened porch and/or a boat dock.
 Updated features include granite countertops, recessed lighting and crown moulding.
 Although Fair Winds is not gated, it is a private community with no trespassing allowed.
 Pets are welcome.

-Prices start in the low- to mid-$200,000s.
+Prices start in the mid-$300,000s.
 Please verify this with a Realtor as prices are subject to change.
-The annual HOA fee is $1,900 and pays for the amenities, landscaping, water, sewer and more.
+The annual HOA fee pays for the amenities, landscaping, water, sewer and more.

 Residents enjoy a nice swimming pool, bocce ball courts, kayak storage and a menu of planned events and activities.